phaserjs/phaser/README.md

 * BitmapData.processPixelRGB lets you perform a custom callback on every pixel in the BitmapData.
 * P2.World now has its own pause and resume methods, so you can pause the physics simulation independent of your game (thanks @georgiee)
 * Phaser.ArrayList is a new iterative object, similar in principal to a linked list but operating on a single array without modifying the object structure.
+* Add scaleMode params to FilterTexture and RenderTexture (pixi.js update by @giraluna)

 ### Bug Fixes